homemenu/DataScienceProcess/PITCHME.md

 ### Evaluate The Model

-Model evaluation happens when we send new data to the model that it has never before seen.
-This is data that we did not use at all during the training and validation process.
+Model evaluation happens when we send new data to the model that it has not seen during the training and validation process.
 We have to be careful not to let any information leak into the training data, meaning that we should never feed aggregates of training + evaluation data to a model.

 If we fail to safeguard this data, we can end up overfitting our model to the test data, leaving it less suited for the real-world data outside of our sample.